Leviathan36/kaboom/README.md

 ------
 Here's a brief breakdown of what the script does:

-- Setting Kaboom Path:
-    The script starts by checking whether the KABOOM_PATH variable is already set.
-If it's not set, the script assigns the current directory (.) to the KABOOM_PATH variable.
+- **Setting Kaboom Path:** The script starts by checking whether the `KABOOM_PATH` variable is already set.
+If it's not set, the script assigns the current directory (`.`) to the `KABOOM_PATH` variable.

- - Defining User Wordlists:
-    The script defines various USERLIST_HYDRA_* variables that point to user wordlists for different protocols like SSH, POP3, IMAP, RDP, and SMB.
+- **Defining User Wordlists:** The script defines various `USERLIST_HYDRA_*` variables that point to user wordlists for different protocols like SSH, POP3, IMAP, RDP, and SMB.
 These wordlists likely contain usernames or accounts for dictionary attacks.

- - Defining Password Wordlists:
-    Similar to user wordlists, the script defines PASSLIST_HYDRA_* variables for different protocols, pointing to password wordlists.
+- **Defining Password Wordlists:** Similar to user wordlists, the script defines `PASSLIST_HYDRA_*` variables for different protocols, pointing to password wordlists.
 These wordlists are used for dictionary attacks to try different passwords for each account.

-- Defining Dirb Wordlists:
-    The script sets the HTTP_WORDLIST variable for custom URL wordlists and HTTP_EXTENSIONS_FILE for common file extensions.
+- **Defining Dirb Wordlists:** The script sets the `HTTP_WORDLIST` variable for custom URL wordlists and `HTTP_EXTENSIONS_FILE` for common file extensions.
 These are likely used in the Dirb tool to perform web resource enumeration.

-- Setting Metasploit Scan Script:
-    The METASPLOIT_SCAN_SCRIPT variable is set to the path of a Metasploit scan script.
+- **Setting Metasploit Scan Script:** The `METASPLOIT_SCAN_SCRIPT` variable is set to the path of a Metasploit scan script.
 This script might be used by Kaboom-APT to automate Metasploit scans.

- - Defining Nmap Files:
-    The SCRIPT_SYN, UDP, and SYN variables are set to specific Nmap file names.
+- **Defining Nmap Files:** The `SCRIPT_SYN`, `UDP`, and `SYN` variables are set to specific Nmap file names.
 These could be used to customize the Nmap scan behavior within Kaboom-APT.

 In summary, this script aims to enhance the customization and flexibility of Kaboom-APT by allowing users to specify different paths, wordlists, and scripts to be used during penetration testing.
 This level of customization helps security professionals adapt the tool to their specific testing scenarios and requirements.